ravi9/openvino-wiki/InferenceEngineTestsInfrastructure.md

     creating of a CNNNetwork using it.
 If a required layer is not covered by Ngraph it's allowed to build IR file using `xml_net_builder` utility (please refer to the `ir_net.hpp` file).
 IR XML files hardcoded as strings within the test code should not be used.
-  * All the plugin test cases are parametrized with (at least) the device name and included to the common `funcSharedTests` static library.
+  * All the plugin test cases are parameterized with (at least) the device name and included to the common `funcSharedTests` static library.
 This library is linked to the Plugin Test binaries.
 And all the plugin developers just add required test instantiations based on the linked test definitions to own test binary.
 It should be done to make all the **shared** test cases always visible and available to instantiate by other plugins.